The Mt. Ebal Curse Tablet

 Despite the brouhaha about his Mt.
 Ebal Curse Tablet press conference, Stripling pressed on.

-The next step was to compile the data–archaeological, digital, photographic, and epigraphic into a paper and then submit that to a peer review journal.
+The next step was to compile the data — archaeological, digital, photographic, and epigraphic.
+They would then submit a paper to a peer-reviewed journal.

 Which journal did Stripling petition?

 He chose Heritage Science.
 Why?
 He wanted one esteemed especially by the scientific community.
-Interpretation of this archaeological find required complex computer and tomographic analysis in addition to archaeological and epigraphic expertise.
-A respected scientific journal he felt most appropriate.1
+The interpretation of this find required complex computer and tomographic analysis.
+Also, it required archaeological and epigraphic expertise.
+A respected scientific journal, he felt, was most appropriate.1

-After Stripling’s team submitted their completed paper, the journal approached three specialist.
-These it determined possessed appropriate backgrounds to evaluating the material.
+After Stripling’s team submitted their completed paper, the journal approached three specialists.
+These it determined to have appropriate backgrounds to test the material.

-The three then assessed the presentation’s credibility, identified where it needed strengthening, and determined questions that needed answering, etc.
+The three then assessed the presentation’s credibility and identified where it needed strengthening.
+They then drafted questions, etc.

 All three, however, praised the quality of the writing and scholarship.
-They all had numerous questions and requests for modifications or clarifications–in total seventy-two.
+They all had many questions.
+Seventy-two requests for modifications or clarifications followed.

-Afterwards, the glowing remarks from the two previously favorable reviewers continued.
-They highly recommended that the journal publish the edited paper.
+Afterwards, the glowing remarks from the two favorable reviewers continued.
+They recommended that the journal publish the edited paper.

-After receiving the Stripling team’s responses, the negativity of the dissenting panel member softened markedly.
-Likely this resulted from legal clarifications regarding documents from relevant authorities–Palestinian and Israeli.
-He or she, in fact, in the end recommended the paper’s publication.
-All three reviewers assessed the paper as warranting further examination by the scholarly community.2
+After receiving the Stripling team’s responses, the dissenting panel member’s negativity softened.
+Likely this resulted from legal clarifications by relevant authorities–Palestinian and Israeli.
+He or she recommended the paper’s publication.
+1

-(As an aside, Heritage Science has not released, as of this writing, the names of the peer reviewers they assigned.)
+(Note that Heritage Science has not released the names of the peer reviewers.)

 The journal decided to publish the Stripling team’s article.